-- Display in a three-ring notebook for competition. - 4-Hers may choose to use one of two taxonomies: - o As printed in "Insects in Kansas" book or - As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net. - identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitor's name, county or district and class 4-Her is enrolled in and statement of taxonomy used.
-The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page.

-- Specimen pages should be grouped according to order and should include one page per species.
+- Display in a three-ring notebook for competition. - Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitors name, county or district and class 4-H'er is enrolled in and statement of taxonomy used: - Option A: "Insects in Kansas" book, or - Option B: which follows www.bugguide.net The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page. - Specimen pages should be grouped according to order and should include one page per species.
 If more than one insect is in the photo, an arrow to indicate identified insect should be used. - Date, common name, full county name, state abbreviation and collector name should be included for each species.
-Collector's Name on the specimen page is optional. - Specimen pages should have two different views of the insect if possible.
+Collector's Name on the specimen page is optional.

+- Specimen pages should have two different views of the insect if possible.
 If pictures are taken on different dates/localities, include information for both. - Statement describing the habitat where found/host plant may be included and is encouraged and will be worth bonus 10 points total, not per page.
 A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in this class of the project and what the exhibitor did this year to improve their notebook.
-Place the paper just behind the Title Page in the front of the notebook. - A special project must be completed each year and included.
-Refer to publication "Entomology Collection Notebook Guidelines" on the KS 4-H Entomology webpage for more details.
+Place the paper just behind the Title Page in the front of the notebook. - After the first year in Entomology, all 4-H members need to add an 8 1⁄2 by 11-inch sheet of paper to their Photo Collection Notebook that states what they did to improve their notebook for the current year.
+This should include how many new insect photo pages were added to the Notebook (please list), how many insect photo pages were replaced in the Notebook (please list), and number of new orders and/or families added to the Notebook.
+Other optional things that could include are number of insects photographed for the year, number of new Orders added this year, number of talks and/or demonstrations given, activities participated in, leadership roles, etc. This paper should be placed right behind the Title Page in your Notebook - A special project must be completed each year and included.
+Refer to publication project guidelines link above for more information. - A minimum of 10 photo pages of new species must be added and/or replaced each year a.
+Display a minimum of 10 and a maximum of 30 insect species representing at least 6 different orders.
+Follow the general guidelines listed for Notebooks, including the Special Project.
+Limited to exhibiting for 2 years in this class.